wp-plugins/udinra-all-image-sitemap/readme.txt

 == Changelog ==

+= 1.9 =

+Option to generate gzipped version of image sitemap

 = 1.8 =

 Fixed special characters in title and caption issue.

-= 1.7 =

-Final version of plugin (with all features and no bug).New version may come up in case new requirements are requested by users

 == Upgrade Notice ==